National Olympic Committee

 A National Olympic Committee (NOC) is a national constituent of the worldwide Olympic movement.
-Subject to the controls of the International Olympic Committee, NOCs are responsible for organizing their people's participation in the Olympic Games.
+Subject to the controls of the International Olympic Committee, NOCs are responsible for organizing their athletes' participation in the Olympic Games.
 They may nominate cities within their respective areas as candidates for future Olympic Games.
-NOCs also promote the development of athletes and the training of coaches and officials at a national level within their geographies.
+NOCs also promote the development of athletes and the training of coaches and officials at the national level within their national territories.